AdobeDocs/aep-mobile-sdkdocs/src/pages/resources/privacy-manifest.md

 ## Signed XCFrameworks

 Starting May 7th, 2024, our iOS releases will include signed XCFrameworks.
-Additionally, we've updated all our 5.0.0 releases with signed XCFrameworks as well.
+Additionally, we've updated all our 5.0.0 releases with signed XCFrameworks.

 ## Tracking Domains